vedph/pinakes-api/README.md

 (replace with the current version).

+## Quick Start

-To use the image:
+To use the API:

-1. ensure you have a Pinakes RAP MySql database dump in a zip file (`dump.zip`).
-This dump is got from Pinakes, and then processed by the tool included in this project to provide indexes.
+1. ensure you have a Pinakes RAP MySql database dump in a zip file (`dump.zip`; the name of the SQL file inside the ZIP is not relevant, as far as it has an `.sql` extension).
+This dump is got from Pinakes, and then processed by the tool included in this project (plus the [Embix CLI](https://github.com/vedph/embix#embix-cli)) to provide indexes.
 Place the `dump.zip` file under `/opt/pinakes` in your host machine.
 This folder will be shared through a volume.
 You can change the folder via environment variables or by directly setting them in the script.
 See the `docker-compose.yml` script for more.

 2. to access Zotero for bibliography you need to set a read-only private key for Zotero's group `ihrt_grec`.
 This is specified by the environment variable named `ZOTEROKEY`.
-As explained above, you can set it in the script or just set it as an environment variable in your host machine.
+As explained above, you can set it in the script, or just set it as an environment variable in your host machine.

 3. run the `docker-compose.yml` script (`docker-compose up` in the script's folder).

-This allows updating the data independently from the API image.
-Whenever the API starts and does not found the `pinakes` database, it will look for the dump in the specified folder, and use it to populate a newly created database.

-## Quick Start
+The fact that the image is separated from its data has the advantage that the image is smaller, and can be mantained independently from its data.
+When only the software is updated, there is no need to update the data; and vice-versa.
+Also, you might even move the MySql service out of the Docker stack, and host the database there, by just editing the Docker compose script.

+## Building the Database

 Steps to prepare the Pinakes database for these API: